 According to ISACA and the CMMI Institute in their 2018 Cybersecurity Culture Report, organizations found a gap between their current cybersecurity culture and their target.
 Only 5% were content with the maturity of their culture.
 Cyber Tygr develops a culture of security through:

-Change first sentence to read “Analyzing 6 million users over the course of 12 months uncovered surprising results.
+“Analyzing 6 million users over the course of 12 months uncovered surprising results.
 The overall industry initial Phish-prone percentage benchmark is a troubling 27%.

 Fortunately, the data showed that this 27% can be brought down more than half to 13% in only 90 days by deploying new-school secuity awareness training.
 The 365-day results show that by the folowing these bet practices, the final Phish-prone percentage can be minimized to 2.17% on average.